Stages of the Transition Cycle and How to Lead Through Change

 The Cycle Continues

 We know that the changes we are facing now are not the last.
-That is why it is important to understand these stages of the transition cycle and be ready for the next change.
+That is why it is important to understand these stages of the transition cycle and be ready for the next time you are leading trough change.

 Those involved with leading change report that they would do the following different when leading change next time: